zxlei93popo/Asus-b360i-hackintosh/README.md

     - [x] ```AirDrop```
     - [x] ```Facetime```
     ```diff
     !
-Region exclude the Chinese mainland
+Region where can run facetime excludes the Chinese mainland
     ```
     - [x] ```iMessage```
 * Other: